Ahsanejam/Backent-Development/README.md

 |------------------|
 |AGGREGATE FUNCTION|
 |------------------|
-Basically it is in build function in sql to find like average, sum, count , max in table
+Basically it is in build function in sql to find like average, sum, count , max in table.